umar-qureshi2/architecture-center/docs/data/common-architectures/non-relational-data.md

-# Non-Relational Data & No-SQL
+# Non-relational data and NoSQL

 **In this article**